liedekef/events-made-easy/readme.txt

 * Planned mailings will now no longer insert the individual mails but do that just before being sent
 * Recurrences no longer need an end date, in which case the next 10 events will be planned (checked daily), while older events will be removed except the most recent one.
+* The number of spaces for a task can now be 0 too.
+If that's the case, the description of that task will be used as a section header for the next set of tasks.

 = 2.4.47 (2024/06/08) =
 * Make sort on membership name work in members overview